capjamesg/jamesg-indieauth/README.md

-# Artemis Auth
+# Alto

-Artemis Auth is an open source [IndieAuth](https://indieauth.spec.indieweb.org) server that will power the Artemis web sign in authentication system.
+Alto is an open source [IndieAuth](https://indieauth.spec.indieweb.org) server that will power the Artemis web sign in authentication system.

 Using this project, you can authenticate yourself to a service by using [RelMeAuth](https://indieweb.org/RelMeAuth).
 RelMeAuth requires you have rel="me" links on your blog that link to social profiles.
 At the moment, this project supports the following rel=me links: